sanjanb/Machine-Learning/projects/1. Linear Regression/notebook.md

+---
+layout: default
+title: "Project 1 Notebook"
+permalink: projects/1-linear-regression/notebook
+---

+Note: This notebook was originally created in Kaggle.
+Paths and environment references have been adjusted for local files where applicable.

 ```python
 # This Python 3 environment comes with many helpful analytics libraries installed
 # It is defined by the kaggle/python Docker image: https://github.com/kaggle/docker-python